 Carrying color psychology forward, if I talk about contrast, it is somewhat familiar with the concept of color psychology; but still, it has a different purpose to serve.
 You, being designers, already know it helps you enhance the visuals and helps you add the enhancement as per the element’s vitality.

-So, the combination of color and contrast is one of your secret sauces to implement the desired visual hierarchy.
+So, the combination of color and contrast is one of your secret sauces to implement the desired visual hierarchy in UI design.